Reviewing Akorn Inc. (AKRX)'s and Mallinckrodt plc (NYSE:MNK)'s results | New Business Observer

 |0.00

-Table 1 highlights Akorn Inc. and Mallinckrodt plc’s top-line revenue, earnings per share (EPS) and valuation.
+In table 1 we can see Akorn Inc. and Mallinckrodt plc’s gross revenue, earnings per share (EPS) and valuation.

 Profitability

-Table 2 has Akorn Inc. and Mallinckrodt plc’s return on assets, net margins and return on equity.
+Table 2 provides Akorn Inc. and Mallinckrodt plc’s return on equity, return on assets and net margins.

 |Net Margins